 - Rapid evolution of software-defined resources and emergence of AIOps to advance automation programs

 Kiran Desai, Senior Vice President and Global Head, Cloud and Infrastructure Services, Wipro Limited said, “The report should be a timely guide for leaders to navigate the pandemic.
-A range of new technologies like Internet of Things, Augmented Reality, Virtual Reality, Blockchain, are on course to be fully exploited by digital businesses.
-By leveraging multi-cloud, Edge, Software-Defined Infrastructure, Artificial Intelligence, automation, we will be able to realize the potential of these new technologies and present a truly ‘invisible infrastructure’ to applications.”
+A range of new technologies like Internet of Things (IoT), Augmented Reality (AR), Virtual Reality (VR), Blockchain, are on course to be fully exploited by digital businesses.
+By leveraging Multi-cloud, Edge, Software-Defined Infrastructure, Artificial Intelligence, Automation we will be able to realize the full potential of these new technologies and present a truly ‘invisible infrastructure’ to applications.”